yoshi-code-bot/google-api-php-client-services/generator/README.md

 # Google APIs PHP Client Generator

 This directory is used to generate the client library service classes.
-See `synth.py` in the project root for more information.

 From the root of this project run: